CNH Industrial acquires driverless ag vehicle company

 SIOUX FALLS, S.D.
 (AP) — CNH Industrial expects its $2.1 billion purchase of a South Dakota company will give it an edge in innovating autonomous technology in agriculture vehicles, the global manufacturer said Monday.

-The Italian-American agriculture vehicle manufacturer said it has acquired 100% of the capital stock of Raven Industries, Inc. headquartered in Sioux Falls, South Dakota, for $58 per share.
+The Italian-American agriculture vehicle manufacturer said it has acquired 100% of the capital stock of Raven Industries Inc. headquartered in Sioux Falls, South Dakota, for $58 per share.

 The transaction will be funded with available cash on hand, CNH Industrial said, with a sale to be finalized by the end of 2021.